shreehari06/chrome-killer/README.md

   #### -V, --version  output the version number
   #### -k --kill-all  Kill all chrome processes (default: false)
   #### -h, --help     display help for command

+This tool was made for my personal use.